 Do you have a waiting list?

-Call 512.442.2301 to get on the Waiting List.
+Fill out the form on our Attend page or call 512-442-2301 to get on the Waiting List.
 There is no fee to be placed on the waiting list.

 What kind of paperwork will I need to fill out?

 There is no paperwork for the waiting list.
 We do an intensive enrollment process when your child is enrolled.

 Yes, we do!
 We offer group tour opportunities once a month: on the third Wednesday of the month at 3:30pm.
 No formal RSVP necessary but a heads up email (email@example.com) that you plan on attending is much appreciated.

 What are your fees?